droidecahedron/nrf_gpioqtask/README.md

 - Connect `P0.06` to `P0.03`
 - Probe `P0.06` or `P0.03`, `P0.00`, and `P0.02`
 - Connect to `VCOM0` at the default `115.2,8,n,1` settings.
+- (optional) Probe `P0.20` to see a pin wiggle for the duration of the ISR.

 After startup, the program looks up a predefined GPIO device, and configures the pin in input mode, enabling interrupt generation on rising edge.
 During each